ismaelcv/pltflow/README.md

 ## 🔨 Usage&nbsp;

 *``pltflow`` works with pandas dataframes as data source
-* It uses pipeline to convey the 'recipe' of the chart
+* It uses pipelines to convey the 'recipe' of the chart

  ```bash
  import pltflow.charts as flow